jmczab/git-tris/Gaming system install.md

 # Mint 22 - System install instructions for gaming

+A set of instructions and list of components to get Mint22 ready for gaming with Lutris and WINE.

+I prefer Debian based distros - Debian, Mint.
+I appreciate it isn't always bleeding edge, but it doesn't really need to be.

+My main focus, though, is always stable driver support.
+A lot of work goes into distros, but to replace a Windows gaming system, I find Mint has Linux up and running very quickly.
+A different distro might work for you, but always make sure you've got the right graphics drivers and Vulkan support.

+I choose to shun snap and flatpak for their random issues and added complications they can bring.
+I'm a "professional" user, who buys legitimate products, and always has an eye on security so I can do this with confidence.
+Your experience with such tools may be flawless, or you may be paranoid about security.

 ## Add 32bit support
 This is for WINE and other apps that need it
 ```